suhaskarnik/blog/content/blog/reasoning-models.md

 Some such characteristics are the abilities to:

 - identify the most critical details in the problem definition
-- identify the explicit and implicit assumptions in the problem definition, and what aren't
+- identify the explicit and implicit assumptions in the problem definition
-- be self-aware of what assumptions are being made in the *solution*, and adapting the solution if those assumptions prove false
+- be aware of what assumptions are being made in the *solution*, and adapting the solution if those assumptions prove false
 - (optional but very useful) identify red herrings and distractors
 - detect if critical details are missing

 I hope it is evident why these should be present in any reasoning system, whether human or artifical.
 We do not need to prescribe *how* it achieves those properties, but it should be fairly uncontroversial that these properties ought to exist in a reasoning system.

-With that in mind, I asked the following question to both o1 and r1:
+With that in mind, I asked the following question to both o1 and R1:

 > There's a cat sitting in a closed box with a radioactive source and a Geiger counter.
 If the counter detects a single atom decaying, it shatters a 50 ml bottle containing Capsaicin.
 Calculate the probability that the cat remains alive after an hour.